bionetslab/python-intro/README.md

 # License

-This work is licensed under the
+This course is licensed under the
 [Creative Commons Attribution 4.0 International License][cc-by].

 [![CC BY 4.0][cc-by-image]][cc-by]